Sun-GlycoLab/StrucGAP/docs/source/index.rst

 Manuscript source
 ----------------------

-Please see our manuscript Palla, Spitzer et al. (2022) in Nature Methods to learn more.
+Please see our manuscript to learn more.

 .. toctree::
    :maxdepth: 1